ibrahimbutt/direwolf-arch-rice/README.md

 ### Installing Pywal

 Python 3.5 or above is required, so ensure it's installed by running `python -V`.
-If it isn't, install it.
+If it isn't, install it: `pacaur -S python`.

 When you're good to go:
 ```